ruby-shoryuken/shoryuken/README.md

 If the “shoryuken" queue gets empty, Shoryuken will keep using the 25 processors, but only to process “uppercut” (2 times more than “sidekiq”) and “sidekiq” messages.

-If the “shoryuken” queue gets a new message, Shoryuken will smoothly increase back the "shoryuken" weight one by one until/if it reaches the weight of 5 again.
+If the “shoryuken” queue gets a new message, Shoryuken will smoothly increase back the "shoryuken" weight one by one until it reaches the weight of 5 again.

-If all queues are empty, all processors will be changed to the  waiting state and the queues will be checked every `delay: 60`.
-If any queue gets a new message, Shoryuken will bring back the processors to the ready state one by one again.
+If all queues get empty, all processors will be changed to the waiting state and the queues will be checked every `delay: 60`.
+If any queue gets a new message, Shoryuken will bring back the processors one by one to the ready state.

 ## Why another gem?